 J.F.
-Drake State Community and Technical College Financial Statements September 30, 2022
+Drake State Community and Technical College Financial Statements September 30, 2023

 J.F.
-Drake State Community and Technical College Table of Contents
+Drake State Community and Technical College Table of Contents September 30, 2023

-September 30, 2022

-PART I FINANCIAL STATEMENTS PAGE

-Independent Auditor's Report 1

-Management's Discussion and Analysis 4

-Statement of Net Position 9

-Statement of Revenues, Expenses and Changes in Net Position 11

-Statement of Cash Flows 12

-Notes to the Financial Statements 14

-Required Supplementary Information

-Schedule of Proportionate Share of the Net Pension Liability 38

-Schedule of Pension Contributions 39

-Schedule of Proportionate Share of the Net OPEB Liability 40

-Schedule of OPEB Contributions 41

-Notes to Required Supplementary Information 42

-Additional Information

-Listing of College Officials 44

-PART II REPORTS ON COMPLIANCE AND INTERNAL CONTROL

-Independent Auditor's Report on Internal Control over Financial Reporting and on

-Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 45

-Schedule of Findings and Responses 47

-Corrective Action Plan 48
+PART I FINANCIAL STATEMENTS PAGE Independent Auditor's Report .
+1 Management's Discussion and Analysis .
+4 Statement of Net Position .
+9 Statement of Revenues, Expenses and Changes in Net Position .
+11 Statement of Cash Flows .
+12 Notes to the Financial Statements .
+14 Required Supplementary Information Schedule of Proportionate Share of the Net Pension Liability .
+38 Schedule of Pension Contributions .
+39 Schedule of Proportionate Share of the Net OPEB Liability 40 Schedule of OPEB Contributions 41 Notes to Required Supplementary Information 42 Other Information Listing of College Officials .
+44 PART II REPORTS ON COMPLIANCE AND INTERNAL CONTROL Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards .
+45 Independent Auditor's Report on Compliance for Each Major Program and on Internal Control Over Compliance Required by the Uniform Guidance .
+47 PART III SCHEDULES OF EXPENDITURES OF FEDERAL AWARDS Schedule of Expenditures of Federal Awards 50 Notes to the Schedule of Expenditures of Federal Awards .
+52 PART IV SCHEDULES OF FINDINGS AND QUESTIONED COSTS Section I - Summary of Auditor's Results .
+53 Schedule of Prior Year Findings and Questioned Costs .
+54